thoughtbot/ruby-science/release/ruby-science.md

 reintroduced.

-After you commit a bug fix to a feature branch, find out if the code you changed to fix the bug is in files which change often.
-If the buggy code changes often, find smells and eliminate them.
+After you commit a bug fix to a feature branch, find out if the code you changed to fix the bug is in files that change often.
+If the buggy code does change often, find smells and eliminate them.
 Separate the parts that change often from the parts that don't.

 Conversely, avoid refactoring areas with low churn.
-Refactoring changes code, and with each change, you risk introducing new bugs.
+Refactoring changes code and with each change, you risk introducing new bugs.
 If a file hasn't changed in six months, leave it alone.
-It may not be pretty, but you'll spend more time looking at it when you break it trying to fix something that wasn't broken.
+It may not be pretty, but you'll spend more time looking at it when you break it by trying to fix something that wasn't broken.

 ## Tools to Find Smells